xartifex/moneytransfers/README.md

 8. in order to stop the server just press _Ctrl+C_ in the console window where step 5 was performed

 # Performance testing
-after step 6 of _Usage_ section execute the following: mvn jmeter:jmeter
+after step 6 of _Usage_ section execute the following in a separete terminal window in _moneytransfers_ folder: mvn jmeter:jmeter

 ER=there will be two main things to observe: